Juventus wins 1-0 at Sampdoria but loses Dybala to injury | Taiwan News

 OTHER MATCHES

-Lazio's five-match winning run came to an end as it was held to a goalless draw at Cagliari to dent its hopes of sneaking into the Champions League.
+Lazio's five-match winning run came to an end as it was held to a goalless draw at Cagliari to dent its hopes of a Champions League spot.

 Nikola Kalinic scored in the final minute for the second successive match as Fiorentina won 1-0 at Crotone, while Bologna beat Chievo Verona 4-1.